JanDitzen/xtdcce2/README.md

 Please cite as follows:

 Ditzen, J. 2018. xtdcce2: Estimating dynamic common correlated effects in Stata.
 The Stata Journal, 18:3, 585 - 617.

+or

+Ditzen, J. 2021.
+Estimating long run effects and the exponent of cross-sectional dependence: an update to xtdcce2.
+The Stata Journal 21:3.

 # 10. Installation
 The latest versions can be obtained via